-Whole Life and Wellbeing
+3. Whole Person, Whole Life and Wellbeing

 The IMHCN Whole Life approach promotes this by applying a Whole Systems methodology in the design, planning and implementation of a comprehensive integrated mental health system.
 The Whole system has to have an agreed common purpose and objectives negotiated and owned by all community stakeholders.
 In this way the components of the System are interdependent with each other and have themselves a well defined contribution to the Whole System.
-The Whole is the most important and not each component on their own.
+The Whole is the most important objective and not each component on their own.

-Respect and Dignity
+5. Respect and Dignity

 Community Mental Health Services